EssesDev/psg_video_navigator/README.md

 # PSG Video Navigator

-A simple desktop application to navigate video files (AVI/MP4) frame-by-frame and simulate mouse clicks at configurable screen coordinates.
+A desktop application to navigate AVI/MP4 videos frame-by-frame and simulate mouse clicks at configurable screen coordinates.
 Built with Python, Tkinter, OpenCV, and PyAutoGUI, it is designed for cross-platform use (Windows, Ubuntu, macOS) with a focus on Polysomnography (PSG) video analysis or similar use cases.
+This project showcases backend development skills, MVC, and SOLID principles for a maintainable codebase.

 ## Features
 - **Video Navigation**: Load AVI/MP4 videos and navigate statically (no playback) with buttons to jump forward/backward by 30 minutes, or to the start/end of the video.